An important topic that many federal employees overlook is making sure that their beneficiaries are up to date on several federal benefits.

 The majority of federal employees contribute to the Thrift Savings Plan, and many will want to leave that money to their spouse upon their death – that’s the most common beneficiary designation that exists.
 It seems simple that you just name your spouse as the beneficiary, but the question is what happens next?

 Upon the death of the TSP participant (you), the named beneficiary (your spouse) is going to receive the money in a separate TSP account called a “beneficiary account.”
-Your spouse will not be not able to contribute to this account, but can withdraw from it.
+Your spouse will not be not be able to contribute to this account, but can withdraw from it.

 The spouse now gets to name his/her own beneficiaries, which is usually the children.
 However, upon the death of your spouse, all of the TSP money has to be paid out immediately in cash to the named beneficiaries in one single tax year.